backworks/backworks/README_NEW.md

 # 🚀 Backworks

-**Configuration-driven backend platform that works backwards from your needs.**
+**Configuration-driven API platform that works backwards from your needs.**

 ## 🎯 **What is Backworks?**